-Adopted Policy: The National Association of Counties (NACo) supports withdrawal of the Environmental Protection Agency (EPA) and Army Corps of Engineers' 2015 "Waters of the U.S." (WOTUS) rule and a restart of the rule-making process, limited to the scope allowed under the "Interstate Commerce Clause" within the United States Constitution.
-NACo recommends that the agencies work closely with state and local governments to develop consensus in the development of a new WOTUS rule.
+Adopted Policy: NACo support withdrawal of the EPA and Army Corps of Engineers' "Waters of the U.S." rule and a restart of the rule-making process, limited to the "Interstate Commerce Clause" of the United States Constitution; requiring agencies to work more closely with state and local governments to develop consensus.